Note

 The portal automatically detects the client IP address.
 It might be the client IP address of your machine, or the IP address of your network gateway.
 Make sure to remove this IP address before you take your workloads to production.

-To add your current IP to the list of IPs, select Add my current IP.
+To add your current IP to the list of IPs, select Add your current IP.
 Then select Save.

 Requests from cloud services

 In Azure, cloud services are a common way for hosting middle-tier service logic by using Azure Cosmos DB.
-To enable access to your Azure Cosmos DB account from a cloud service, you must add the public IP address of the cloud service to the allowed list of IP addresses associated with your Azure Cosmos DB account by configuring the IP access control policy.
-This ensures that all role instances of cloud services have access to your Azure Cosmos DB account.
+To let a cloud service connect to your Azure Cosmos DB account, add the public IP address of the cloud service to your allowed IP list.
+You can perform this operation by updating the IP access control policy in the Azure portal.
+This step ensures that all role instances of cloud services have access to your Azure Cosmos DB account.

 You can retrieve IP addresses for your cloud services in the Azure portal, as shown in the following screenshot:

-When you scale out your cloud service by adding role instances, those new instances will automatically have access to the Azure Cosmos DB account because they're part of the same cloud service.
+When you scale out your cloud service by adding role instances, the new instances automatically have access to the Azure Cosmos DB account because they're part of the same cloud service.

 Requests from virtual machines